-Stripe currently supports 12 languages, 25 countries, and 135+ currencies.
-WP Simple Pay Pro lets you set the locale (language) for your checkout overlays as well as the preferred date format, currency, currency format, and tax rate for your site’s region.
+Stripe currently supports 14 languages, 35+ countries and 135+ currencies.
+WP Simple Pay lets you set the locale (language) for your payment forms as well as the preferred date format, currency, currency format, and tax rate for your site’s region.

-In your WordPress admin, go to Simple Pay Pro → Settings → General (tab).
-Here you can modify any of these settings for your entire site.
+In your WordPress admin, go to Simple Pay Pro → Settings → General.
+Here you can modify any of these settings for your entire site, except locale.

 |Currency||Set the currency for the payment form.
 Select or search for any supported currency.|

 |Currency Position||Select left or right side with an optional space separating the currency symbol and amount.|